lightninglabs/lightning-terminal/README.md

 Move all the configuration settings specific to LiT from `lnd.conf` to `lit.conf` and remove the `lnd.` prefix from the configuration settings in `lnd.conf`.
 Note that any section headers (`[ Example ]`) in `lit.conf` should be removed or changed to comments (`# Example`).

 ## Usage
-Read the [walkthrough](doc/WALKTHROUGH.md) document to learn more about how to use Lightning Terminal.
+Read the [walkthrough](doc/WALKTHROUGH.md) document to learn more about how to use LiT.

 ## Build from source
 If you’d prefer to compile from source code please follow [these instructions](./doc/compile.md).